peasantbird/tp/docs/UserGuide.md

 <box type="wrong" seamless>
 Possible invalid inputs & their corresponding error messages:

-* No index provided
+* If your command is not in the proper format:
 >Invalid command format!<br>
 sedit: Edits the details of the seller identified by the index number used in the displayed seller list.
 Existing values will be overwritten by the input values.<br>
 Parameters: INDEX (must be a positive integer) [n/NAME] [p/PHONE] [e/EMAIL] [ah/ADDRESS] [as/SELLING_ADDRESS] [i/HOUSE_INFO] [t/TAG]...<br>
 [prio/PRIORITY] Example: sedit 1 p/91234567 e/johndoe@example.com

-* No fields provided
+* If you don't provide any fields:
 >At least one field to edit must be provided!

-* Invalid index
+* If you provide an invalid index:
 >The seller index provided is higher than the last number in the list!
 </box>